RarelyCharlie/rarelycharlie.github.io/_draft/taglist-cleanup.md

  - Extra characters are removed.
 For example, `@It'sTuesday!` becomes `@ItsTuesday`.

+ - There is no guarantee that the tags represent real users at 7 Cups.
+Verification might be available in a future version of this tool.

  - The resulting taglist is in alphabetical order.

 ### Merge